I had the privilege to participate in ICANN57 meeting (3-7 Nov 2016) – India, Hyderabad through the ISPCP Consistency On-Boarding Pilot Program.

 I arrived early after long flight from London, got advantage of the free time by making some site seeing in the heart of Hyderabad with some awesome friends, we’ve been to Charminar, Golkonda fortress, Mecca Masjid and other places and this was my very first exposure to India!.

-It was the most important one for me as participant through the On-Boarding Community Program, as I was required to attend the On-Boarding Download Session, in this session each one of us spoke about his/her progress in this program, for me I introduced the ISPCP constituency, talked about how we -as Wataniya Mobile– has joined it and shed light on my journey with ICANN.
+It was the most important one for me as participant through the On-Boarding Community Program, as I was required to attend the On-Boarding Download Session, in this session each one of us spoke about his/her progress in this program, for me I introduced the ISPCP constituency, talked about how we have joined it and shed light on my journey with ICANN.

 In my talk, I also mentioned that I’m kind of new to the ISPCP itself!, so I’m trying to do two things in parallel: to fully understand what’s going on with it, as well as to work on the On-Boarding Community Program.